-A comparison between the geometry of the maps from the two tomographic methods is presented in Figure 12.
-Not surprisingly, Figure 12a shows that the correlation is best at short periods where the sensitivity-zones are, on average, narrowest.
-Confidence of correlation helps to interpret the raw correlation coefficients, and Figure 12b reveals a period-dependent characteristic cut-off in $\ell$ above which correlation significantly degrades.
-Using the 90% confidence level for this cut-off, correlations degrade for the 150 s map above $\ell \approx 18$ , at 100 s above $\ell \approx 30$ , at 50 s above $\ell \approx 45$ , and at 20 s correlation extends at least to $\ell = 60$ .
-This is consistent with the results of Spetzler et al. [2001] who present similar bounds for the application of ray-theory.
-It should be remembered, however, that the details of these results depend on the choice of N in equation (1), which remains the subject of some debate.
+[23] A comparison between the geometry of the maps from the two tomographic methods is presented in Figure 12.
+Not surprisingly, Figure 12a shows that the correlation is best at short periods where the sensitivity zones are, on average, narrowest.
+Confidence of correlation helps to interpret the raw correlation coefficients, and Figure 12b reveals a period-dependent characteristic cutoff in l above which correlation significantly degrades.
+Using the 90% confidence level for this cutoff, correlations degrade for the 150 s map above $\ell \approx 18$, at 100 s above $\ell \approx 30$, at 50 s above $\ell \approx 45$, and at 20 s correlation extends at least to $\ell =$ 60.
+This is consistent with the results of Spetzler et al. [2001], who present similar bounds for the application of ray theory.
+It should be remembered, however, that the details of these results depend on the choice of N in equation (1), which remains the subject of debate, as well as other approximations described above.